Administrative Associate Salary

 Salaries are easily beat at FedEx Ground, where median pay comes to just $27K, the lowest in the field.
 What's more, with base pay starting at $23K and ending at $34K, range in salary is rather small.
 Children's Hospital, Boston, University of Texas (UT) - Austin, and University of Texas Southwestern Medical Center at Dallas also rank near the bottom for pay, handing out $36K, $40K, and $44K-paychecks on average.

 Popular Skills for Administrative Associate

-Survey results imply that Administrative Associates deploy a substantial tool kit of skills at work.
+Administrative Associates seem to exploit a large range of skills on the job.
 Most notably, facility with Executive Support, Financial Reporting, and Payroll Administration are correlated to pay that is significantly above average, leading to increases of 37 percent, 24 percent, and 18 percent, respectively.
-At the other end of the pay range are skills like Data Entry and Customer Service.
-Those familiar with Microsoft Office also tend to know Customer Service and Data Entry.
+At the other end of the pay range are skills like Scheduling, Data Entry, and Microsoft Word.
+Most people familiar with Microsoft Office also know Customer Service and Data Entry.